j-rosas/mdef/docs/seminars/Term 2/Design Studio.md

 -Importance of "open planning" and documenting.

 Thanks to the planning of the intervention, everything worked pretty well, and the good thing is that was almost impossible to predict the results, but having the concept or the idea planed, make things much easier, to keep going through the project.

+Real Time.
+The clay at it get stiff, has a certain period of time to be modified or to interact with, and as im interested in the relationshipo beetween material and music, would be very interesting to explore how this interaction can be happening in real time.